 Tour the Reconstruction Trail

 The Reconstruction Era marked the challenging post-Civil War period in the United States and a remarkable time of change in Columbia SC.
-Experience a Journey Through the Reconstruction Era with a visit to HBCUs, historic churches and much more.
+Experience a Journey Through the Reconstruction Era with a visit to local sites that were pivotal during that time.
 Pick up a booklet at the Columbia SC Visitors Center or view the online guide.

 Dine at a Black Owned Restaurant